 Ask them questions that will be most relevant and helpful to your audience, and use the opportunity to promote the video ahead of time to gain as many followers as possible.

 - Promote Your Blog Content

-If your goal is to send traffic back to your site, try posting small video teasers that allude to one of your recent blog posts.
+If your goal is to boost traffic to your site, try posting small LinkedIn video teasers that allude to one of your recent blog posts.

 LinkedIn Video Best practices

 As you start to think of your own LinkedIn video strategy, keep the following in mind:

 - Make your videos candid – it’s a great way to form a personal relationship with your viewers, so make sure they don’t seem overly produced or self-promotional

 - Watch the length – try to keep your videos between 30 seconds – 5 minutes (unless it’s a topic that warrants a longer run time such as a training, etc.)

 - Add subtitles – The majority of viewers watch videos with the sound off, so plan ahead by using tools like Animoto to help create and add text to videos